SurgamIdentidem/CeilingNyaa/README.md

 * [nyaa.si](https://nyaa.si/) for carrying on the torch of nyaa.se.
 * [Crunchyroll](http://www.crunchyroll.com/) for making me start following seasonal Japanese cartoons instead of just marathoning and for encouraging me to give them money by having their region blocking lax enough that a simple Chrome extension can bypass said blocking.
 * [Pushbullet](http://www.pushbullet.com/) for having a free (within limits) API that makes it very easy to send myself mobile notifications.
 * [PyTsada](https://www.facebook.com/groups/itgpytsada/).
 Just by being in it, it pressures me to relearn Python every once in awhile.
+Even if the group isn't as active as it used to be.